Open cluster members in APOGEE DR17 I. Dynamics and star members: Discussion

 Figure \ref{fig:gradient} shows the metallicity gradients as functions of the projected Galactocentric distance (R$_{GC}$, left panels) and the guiding center radius (R$_{Guide}$, right panels), whose values are presented in Table \ref{tab:dynamics}.
-In panels (a) and (b), the red curves represent the median [Fe/H] for each 1.5 kpc bin within the interval range from 6 -- 16.5 kpcs (panel a) and the range 6 -- 15 kpcs (panel b), while the pink strip represents the median absolute deviation (MAD) of [Fe/H].
-In panels (c) and (d) of Figure \ref{fig:gradient}, two linear regressions are shown for each panel. \footnote{The lines (linear regressions) from this work in the panels (c), (d), (e), (f), (g), and (h) of Figure \ref{fig:gradient} were determined with the sklearn.linear\_model package in Python.} We compare our results with those of \cite{Spina2022} (purple lines in panel c), \cite{Myers2022} (orange lines in panels c and d) and \cite{Magrini2023} (green lines in panel c).
-As found by \cite{Spina2022}, \cite{Myers2022} and \cite{Magrini2023}, our linear fits show a pronounced decrease in [Fe/H] with R$_{GC}$ and R$_{Guide}$ for R$_{GC}$ between 6.0--11.5 kpcs (d[Fe/H]/dR$_{GC}$ = -0.085$\pm$0.011 dex/kpc) and R$_{Guide}$ between 6.0--10.5 kpcs (d[Fe/H]/dR$_{Guide}$ = -0.090$\pm$0.005 dex/kpc).
-In panel (c), the clusters farthest from the Galactic center (R$_{GC}$ between 11.5--16.5 kpc) follow a shallower slope, with the same value as found by \cite{Myers2022}, with d[Fe/H]/dR$_{GC}$ = -0.032 dex/kpc, while \cite{Magrini2023} finds a slightly steeper slope (d[Fe/H]/dR$_{GC}$ = -0.044 dex/kpc), but still within our respective uncertainties.
-In panel (d) of Figure \ref{fig:gradient}, we found a difference in the cutoff R$_{Guide}$ between the two groups of OCs with different slopes compared to \cite{Myers2022}.
-The inner and outer gradients of \cite{Myers2022} have the cutoff R$_{Guide}$ = 12.2 kpc, while in this work, the cutoff R$_{Guide}$ is 10.5 kpc.
+In panels (c) and (d) of Fig. \ref{fig:gradient}, two linear regressions are shown for each panel. \footnote{The lines (linear regressions) from this work in the panels (c), (d), (e), (f), (g), and (h) of Figure \ref{fig:gradient} were determined with the sklearn.linear\_model package in Python.} We compare our results with those of \citet[][purple lines in panel c]{Spina2022}, \citet[][orange lines in panels c and d]{Myers2022} and \citet[][green lines in panel c]{Magrini2023}.
+As found by \cite{Spina2022}, \cite{Myers2022} and \cite{Magrini2023}, our linear fits show a pronounced decrease in [Fe/H] with R$_{GC}$ and R$_{Guide}$ for R$_{GC}$ in the range 6.0--11.5 kpcs (d[Fe/H]/dR$_{GC}$ = -0.085$\pm$0.011 dex/kpc) and R$_{Guide}$ in the range 6.0--10.5 kpcs (d[Fe/H]/dR$_{Guide}$ = -0.090$\pm$0.005 dex/kpc).
+In panel (c), the clusters farthest from the Galactic center (R$_{GC}$ between 11.5 and 16.5 kpc) follow a shallower slope, with the same value as found by \cite{Myers2022}, with d[Fe/H]/dR$_{GC}$ = -0.032 dex/kpc, while \cite{Magrini2023} finds a slightly steeper slope (d[Fe/H]/dR$_{GC}$ = -0.044 dex/kpc), but still within our respective uncertainties.
+In panel (d) of Fig. \ref{fig:gradient}, we find a difference in the cutoff R$_{Guide}$ between the two groups of OCs with different slopes compared to \cite{Myers2022}.
+The inner and outer gradients of \cite{Myers2022} have a cutoff R$_{Guide}$ = 12.2 kpc, while in this work, the cutoff R$_{Guide}$ is 10.5 kpc.